antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate, APIs **SHOULD** be open, and made available publicly

-Given BAS is Government organisation (according to Wikipedia so it must be true) our work should visible and accessible.
+Given BAS is Government organisation (according to Wikipedia so it must be true) our work **SHOULD** visible and accessible.
 Providing APIs aids this by offering data in an organised, logic way in convenient formats, ideally without involvement with BAS staff.

 In addition to API outputs, the research, design and code of APIs themselves can prove useful to others and ourselves.
 We benefit enormously from the work of others, through open sourced ideas and technologies, it is therefore right we make whatever we can available for others.